ptypes-nlesc/stereotype-map/README.md

 [![python-package](https://github.com/ptypes-nlesc/data-profiling/actions/workflows/python-package.yml/badge.svg)](https://github.com/ptypes-nlesc/data-profiling/actions/workflows/python-package.yml)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ptypes-nlesc_data-profiling&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=ptypes-nlesc_data-profiling)

-Data preparation and exploration scripts for the https://research-software-directory.org/projects/ptypes project.
+Python scripts for the https://research-software-directory.org/projects/ptypes project.
 This includes pre-processing scripts to clean, tokenize, remove stopwords, lemmatize, and sample as well data exploration utilities.

-The scripts are described below:
-Input/Description/Output
+### Motivation
+We want to associate stereotypes in online pornography (short text descripions) to the video tags they can be best described with.
+We also want to explore the tags and understand which tags are correlated and co-occur in the same video and why?

-### Requirements:
+### Requirements
-This code runs on Ubuntu with Python 3.9, 3.10, and 3.11
+Python 3.9+
+Python environement can be isolated using venv.

 ```bash
 python -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```

+### Data setup
+We expected data to be in a single csv file with each line containing a single video and columns containing meta data such as categories, upvotes, downvotes, and views.

 ### Examples
+Coming soon

 ### Documentation